Chia-Network/pool-reference/README.md

 However, some things cannot be changed.
 These are described in SPECIFICATION.md, and mostly relate to validation, protocol, and the singleton format for smart coins.

+### Pool Protocol Benefits
+The Chia pool protocol has been designed for security, and decentralization, not relying on any 3rd party, closed code, or trusted behaviour.

+* The farmer can never steal from the pool by double farming
+* The farmer does not need collateral to join a pool, they only need a few cents to create a singleton
+* The farmer can easily and securely change pools if they want to
+* The farmer can run a full node (increasing decentralization)
+* The farmer can log into another computer with only the 24 words, and the pooling configuration is detected, without requiring a central server

+### Pool Protocol Summary
+When not pooling, farmers receive signage points from full nodes every 9 seconds, and send these signage points to the harvester.
+Each signage point is sent along with the `sub_slot_iters` and `difficulty`, two network-wide parameters which are adjusted every day (4608 blocks).
+The `sub_slot_iters` is the number of VDF iterations performed in 10 minutes for the fastest VDF in the network.
+This increases if the fastest timelord's speed increases.
+The dififculty is similiarly affected by timelord speed (it goes up when timelord speed increases, since blocks come faster), but it's also affected by the total amount of space in the network.
+These two parameters determine how difficult it is to "win" a block and find a proof.

+Since only about 1 farmer wordwide finds a proof every 18.75 seconds, this means the chances of finding one are extremely small, with the default `difficulty` and `sub_slot_iters`.
+For pooling, what we do is we increase the `sub_slot_iters` to a constant, but very high number: 37600000000, and then we decrease the difficulty to an artificially lower one, so that proofs can be found more frequently.

+The farmer communicates with one or several pools through an HTTPS protocol, and sets their own local difficulty for each pool.
+Then, when sending signage points to the harvester, the pool `difficulty` and `sub_slot_iters` are used.
+This means that the farmer can find proofs very often, perhaps every 10 minutes, even for small farmers.
+These proofs, however, are not sent to the full node to create a block.
+They are instead only sent to the pool.
+This means that the other full nodes in the network do not have to see and validate everyone else's proofs, and the network can scale to millions of farmers with no issue, as long as the pool scales properly.
+Since many farmers are part of the pool, only 1 farmer needs to win a block, for the entire pool to be rewarded proportionally to their space.

+The pool then keeps track of how many proofs (partials) each farmer sends, weighing them by difficulty.
+Occasionally (for example every 3 days), the pool can perform a payout to farmers based on how many partials they submitted.
+Farmers with more space, and thus more points, will get linearly more rewards.

+Instead of farmers using a `pool_public_key` when plotting, they now use a puzzle hash, referred to as the `p2_singleton_puzzle_hash`, also known as the `pool_contract_address`.
+These values go into the plot itself, and cannot be changed after creating the plot, since they are hashed into the `plot_id`.
+The pool contract address is the address of a chialisp contract called a singleton.
+The farmer must first create a singleton on the blockchain, which stores the pool information of the pool that that singleton is assigned to.
+When making a plot, the address of that singleton is used, and therefore that plot is tied to that singleton forever.
+When a block is found by the farmer, the pool portion of the block rewards (7/8, or 1.75XCH) go into the singleton, and when claimed, go directly to the pool's target address.

+The farmer can also configure their payout instructions, so that the pool knows where to send the occasional rewards to.

 ### Receiving partials
 A partial is a proof of space with some additional metadata and authentication info from the farmer, which